 3) The law needs to follow existing rules about collective bargaining - not add new ones.

 4) The law should support a process where equal pay settlements can be checked to make sure they are up to scratch.

 5) The law shouldn’t make women who already have equal pay claims in progress go back to the beginning and start again.

 Jacinda, I think you are the perfect person to sort this out.
 You have clearly stated your unwavering support for equal pay on many occasions.
-So I am calling on you to commit to fixing the problems with the draft law in time for Suffrage Day (September 19) so we get new equal pay law that delivers justice for all New Zealand women - something I know we both want.
+So I am calling on you to commit to fixing the problems with the draft law so we get new equal pay law that delivers justice for all New Zealand women - something I know we both want.